Ely-tra/Deep-learning-intensity-downscaling/models/TC-net-ViT/README.md

 ## DESCRIPTION:
-This workflow processes MERRA2 datasets around historical Tropical Cyclone centers using VIT architectures to correct TC intensities of in climate reanalysi dataset.
+This workflow processes MERRA2 datasets around historical Tropical Cyclone centers using VIT architectures to correct TC intensities of in climate reanalysis dataset.
 This addresses the limitations of grided climate data outputs from numerical models like WRF or renalaysis data like MERRA, which often could not capture true TC intensity.